karttur/geoimagine/_posts/2018/2018-10-20-setup-transfer.markdown

 # Introduction

 Most processes in Karttur's GeoImagine Framework require that you have some identified source data on which to operate.
-Data dependent processes loop over data representing different locations in time and space (e.g. Landsat satellite images from different places and times).
-All the processing is then built up sequentially using the output data from the previous process as input data in the next.
+All data dependent processes require definitions of the spatial and temporal domains, and the requested process loops over the defined data layers in both time and space.
+Processing can then be built as sequences where the output data from the previous process is used as input data in the next.
 For example, the output from the Landsat import process can be used for constructing a vegetation index (VI), time series of VI are then used for analysing the seasonal pattern of growth, that in turn is used for studying the trend in the onset of the growing season:

 Landsat image --> reflectance bands --> vegetation index --> annual growth cycle --> growing season onset --> multiyear trend in growing season onset.